 In either case, traffic steering and routing across the appropriate network is performed using existing functionality in both the UE and network.
-Multiple TCP and/or QUIC connections are set up where each is bound to a different UE network interface (each with an assigned IP address appropriate to its interface’s network).
+Multiple TCP and/or QUIC connections are set up where each is bound to a different single-access PDU Session or UE network interface (each with an assigned IP address appropriate to its interface’s network).
 An Application Server may transmit media over one access network or another via the appropriate TCP and/or QUIC connection.

-downlink media streaming
+5.18.1.2.2 Multi-access downlink media streaming using CMMF